USEPA/CMAQ/CCTM/src/MECHS/mechanism_information/cracmm1amore_aq/cracmm1amore_aq_species_table.md

 Gas (G) and particle (P) species from the namelists.
 SMILES link to representative structures in the EPA Chemicals Dashboard (if available).

 Note that for each particulate species in CMAQ, a letter will be appended to the name to designate the size, or mode, of the aerosol being represented: I = Aitken mode, J = Accumulation mode, K = Coarse mode.
+Prepending of a species with a V or A in CMAQ or the chemical mechanism files indicates the species resides in the gas or particulate phase.

  <sub>Species</sub> | <sub>Description</sub> | <sub>Phase</sub> | <sub>Molecular Weight (g/mol)</sub> | <sub>Explicit/ Lumped</sub> | <sub>Representative Structure</sub> | <sub>SMILES</sub>
  ----- | ----- | ----- | ----- | ----- | ----- | -----